-This intraocular pressure (IOP) or commonly known as high eye pressure is one of the main causes of glaucoma.
+This is called intraocular pressure (IOP) or commonly known as high eye pressure and is one of the main causes of glaucoma.

 The damage to the optic nerve impairs vision, including loss of eyesight and even complete blindness.
 Each eye has only one eye nerve, so we need to keep it safe.

-There are, of course, other factors that can cause glaucoma, like genetics (if someone from the family has a history of the condition), migraines, high blood pressure and obesity.
+There are, of course, other factors that can cause glaucoma: Genetics (if someone from your family has a history of the condition), migraines, high blood pressure and obesity.

 Next, there are three most common types of Glaucoma:

-- Open-angle glaucoma is the most common type, with gradual vision loss and no symptoms
+- Open-angle glaucoma—the most common type, with gradual vision loss and no symptoms;

-- Closed-angle glaucoma is less common, but with quick pressure changes with several symptoms
+- Closed-angle glaucoma—less common, but with quick pressure changes and with several symptoms;

 As is the case in all diseases, if it’s diagnosed early, there is hope and it can be slowed down significantly.

-However, diagnosing glaucoma early is very difficult, as it usually shows symptoms in the late stages of the disease.
+However, diagnosing glaucoma early is very difficult, as it usually starts showing symptoms in later stages.

-Unfortunately, most people get checked up by an eye doctor when it’s too late, so their treatment is only focused on slowing down their total eye loss.
+Unfortunately, most people get an eye exam when it’s too late, so the majority of glaucoma treatment is only focused on slowing down the loss of vision.

 There are three types of treatment available today:

-Usually, ophthalmologists recommend combined treatment, since neither one by itself can provide wanted and needed relief.
+Usually, ophthalmologists recommend combined treatment, since neither one by itself can provide enough results.

-Recently, thousands and thousands of people have found their new hope in this increasingly popular natural remedy.
+Recently, thousands of people have found new hope in one increasingly popular natural remedy.

-The new hope: science on marijuana and glaucoma
+A new hope: The science on marijuana and glaucoma

-This triggered the attention of the science community, so the US National Eye Institute immediately funded the 6-year research.
+This triggered the attention of the scientific community, so the US National Eye Institute immediately funded a 6-year research into the topic.

-Also, multiple studies over the years have found that THC, when applied directly to the eye shows positive outcome on dropping the IOP.
-In these cases, the eye pressure would start dropping after 30 minutes, reaching its maximum effect just after 60 minutes.
+Also, multiple studies over the years have found that THC is successful at dropping the IOP.
+In these cases, the eye pressure would start dropping after 30 minutes, reaching its maximum effect in approximately one hour.

-Up until just recently, science was unable to give us the answer to this question.
+Up until recently, science was not able to give us the answer to this question.

-With the discovery of endocannabinoid system (ECS) in the past few years, things have changed.
+With the discovery of the endocannabinoid system (ECS), things have changed.

-As it turns out, humans (actually all mammals) have a network of cellular receptors and activators that regulate different physiological processes and keeps the body balanced.
-Compounds from cannabis actually have the ability to replace our own endocannabinoids and sort of supplement this system.
+As it turns out, humans (and other mammals) have a network of cellular receptors and activators that regulate different physiological processes.

 The good news?